 Our shareholders are provided with an opportunity to cast a non-binding, advisory vote every three years on our executive compensation program.
-Our most recent advisory say on pay vote was held at our May 2020 annual shareholders' meeting, at which more than 97% of votes cast were in favor of our say on pay proposal.
+Our most recent advisory say on pay vote was held at our May 2023 annual shareholders' meeting, at which more than 97% of votes cast were in favor of our say on pay proposal.
 Our compensation committee considered these voting results in the context of our overall compensation philosophy, as well as our compensation policies, decisions and performance.
 The compensation committee believes that the strong vote of shareholder approval generally endorsed our compensation decisions and, after reflecting on this vote, the compensation committee elected not to undertake any material changes to our executive compensation programs.
-At our 2017 annual shareholders' meeting, our shareholders expressed a preference that future advisory shareholder votes on the compensation of our NEOs be held on a triennial basis.
-Accordingly, we are holding another say on pay vote at the Annual Meeting.
-We are also holding an advisory vote at the Annual Meeting on the frequency of future say on pay votes.
+At our 2023 annual shareholders' meeting, our shareholders expressed a preference that future advisory shareholder votes on the compensation of our NEOs be held on a triennial basis.
+Accordingly, the next say on pay vote is expected at the 2026 Annual Meeting of Shareholders.